JMChen121/Demo2Test/README.md

 ![图片](images/RQ1_supplement.png)
 Results show that in each time duration, Demo2Test outperforms all four baselines, whether considering the terminating state of the fault scenario or all states.

-The transfer settings from T1 to T4 and the presentation of each baseline can be found in our paper.
+The details of transfer settings from T1 to T4 and the each baseline can be found in our paper.

 # Reference
 - https://github.com/HumanCompatibleAI/adversarial-policies/